FuturesJS/FuturesJS/README.markdown

     node> var Futures = require('./lib/futures');

 For Rhino you will need `env.js` as Futures utilizes `setTimeout` and its friends.

+FYI: FuturesJS does pass JSLint regularly (but not daily)

 API
 =====